digital-futures-academy/airport-challenge/README.md

 Domain model:
-Objects          Properties                        Messages                   Output Airport          airportPlanes @Array[@Planes]     isAtAirport @boolean       @Void Plane            id
+Objects          Properties                        Messages                   Output Airport          landedPlanes @Array[@Planes]     isAtAirport @boolean       @Void Plane            id

-Test 8: Checking that planes that have landed are stored in the landedPlane array
+Test 8: Checking that planes that have landed are stored in the landedPlanes array